-The sector remains directly dependent on oil for 92% of its energy end-use.
+The transport sector remains directly dependent on oil for 92% of its energy end-use, which is incompatible with GHG reduction aims.
 ITF modelling scenarios show that current policy actions and plans to decarbonise transport are insufficient to meet international CO₂ reduction targets, despite the importance of the transport sector to achieve climate goals.